The Food That Built America

-The Food That Built America is an American nonfiction docudrama series for the History Channel, that premiered on August 11, 2019.
+The Food That Built America is an American nonfiction docudrama series that premiered on the History Channel on August 11, 2019.
 Each episode outlines the development of a popular type of food or restaurant in the United States, typically focusing on the rise of two major companies that become rivals.
 Historical events in the relevant timelines are re-enacted for dramatic effect and interspersed with commentary by culinary historians, business experts, and food enthusiasts.

-The series was first announced in March 2019 and premiered on August 11, 2019.
-To date, it has aired six complete seasons and 69 episodes.
+The series has aired seven complete seasons, with the seventh airing April–July 2026.
 It is the fourth installment of the That Built franchise.